ZafCode14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 6. Line #2
 Write a script that displays the third line of the file iacta.
-The file iacta will be in the working directory
+The file iacta will be in the working directory <br>
 	- You’re not allowed to use sed
 ```
 #!/bin/bash